An overview of what NARU does

 CQA – National Provisions publication

-NARU also has a Compliance and Assurance team that develops and improves national standards for use by all ambulance services.
+NARU also has a dedicated Quality and Improvement team that develops and improves national standards for use by all ambulance services.
 The fundamental aim is to keep specialist responders safe whilst taking calculated risks to improve the clinical outcomes of patients caught within dangerous environments.
 National standards ensure the specialist capabilities remain consistent enough to operate safely as part of a combined response to national emergencies.

 NARU develops and produces a broad range of training aids and operational publications (for example National Major Incident Action Cards) which are used daily by thousands of ambulance staff.